cs107-theteapeople/cs107-FinalProject/docs/milestone1.md

 rf.findroots(func)
 ```

-This will return the roots of the supplied function using Newton’s method.
+This will return the roots of the supplied function using Newton’s method as a numpy array or scalar value.

 ## Software Organization
 #### Summary

-For our code structure, we follow the recommendations from the blog post by Jp Calderone[3] to structure a python project.
+For our code structure, we considered following the recommendations from the blog post by Jp Calderone[3] to structure a python project.
 He recommends not using a ‘src’ directory, and placing tests within each module along with an appropriate __init__.py file.
-Similarly, we also follow the second recommendations provided by https://docs.pytest.org/en/stable/goodpractices.html to place the tests within each module (in a ‘test’ subdirectory).
 This structure is useful if we have a direct relation between tests and application modules and want to distribute them along with your application.
+However, in class, it was suggested to not place our tests within our source modules.
+For this project, we will follow the structure outlined in class.

 Our project directory structure will be of the following form: